lianqiw/maos/docs/40_results.md

       - WFV in NGS Tip/Tilt modes
       - WFV in NGS modes (including Tip/Tilt and additional modes controlled by NGS (On-Instrument WFS))

+- \c Resp_1: \c resp: Results for direction.
+Combines the following four files.

+- \c Resolmp_1 or \c resp[0]: Open loop wavefront Zernike (not normalized wrt radius) modes defined on not-normalized coordinate on the aperture.
+The format is similar as \c Resolep_1

+- \c Resclmp_1 or \c resp[1]: Close loop wavefront Zernike modes, in the same format as \c Resolmp_1

-- \c Resolep_1: Open loop wavefront variance for each science field point.
+- \c Resolep_1 or \c resp[2]: Open loop wavefront variance for each science field point.
 Each cell represent a science field point.
 The format is similar to res{1} above.

-- \c Resolmp_1: Open loop wavefront Zernike (not normalized wrt radius) modes defined on not-normalized coordinate on the aperture.
-The format is similar as \c Resolep_1

-- \c Resclep_1: Closed loop wavefront variance for each science field point, in the same format as \c Resolep_1
+- \c Resclep_1 or \c resp[3]: Closed loop wavefront variance for each science field point, in the same format as \c Resolep_1

-- \c Resclmp_1: Close loop wavefront Zernike modes, in the same format as \c Resolmp_1

 - \c Resclemp_1: (Only in split tomography) LGS/TT/NGS mode wavefront error for each direction.